 whose limit is in general ill-defined.
-In order to take in account the actual renormalised equation \eqref{eq:renorm nonlocal intro2} we need to modify it according to particular choice of constants and non-linearities in the original equation.
+In order to take into account the actual renormalised equation \eqref{eq:renorm nonlocal intro2}, we need to modify it according to the specific choice of constants and non-linearities in the original equation.

 The way we use to implement the constants is directly imported from \cite{BL23}.
 We fix $c\in \mathcal{T}_-^*$ of the form